Schmerzmittelgruppe Anhang 2

 Puls. is impossible (and Acute = All-c.)

-Acute neuralgias, facial neuralgias, or acute sciaticas when you want to get immediate relief.
+Then to go on to typical acute neuralgias, facial neuralgias, or acute sciaticas, or things of that sort where you want to get immediate relief.
 Again you can use pretty well routine methods for relieving these cases.

 Coloc